-Figure 7: Derating Data Valid Window
+Figure 7: Derating Data Valid Window ^tQH - ^t(DQSQ)

-- 30. ^tHP min is the lesser of ^tCL minimum and t^tCH minimum actually applied to the device CK and CK# inputs, collectively during bank active. - 31.
-READs and WRITEs with auto precharge are not allowed to be issued until ^tRAS(min) can be satisfied prior to the internal precharge command being issued. - 32.
-Any positive glitch must be less than 1/3 of the clock and not more than +400mV or 2.9V, whichever is less.
-Any negative glitch must be less than 1/3 of the clock cycle and not exceed either - 300mV or 2.2V, whichever is more positive. - 33.
+- 30. ^tHP min is the lesser of ^tCL minimum and ^tCH minimum actually applied to the device CK and CK/ inputs, collectively during bank active. - 31.
+READs and WRITEs with auto precharge are not allowed to be issued until ^tRAS (MIN) can be satisfied prior to the internal precharge command being issued. - 32.
+Any positive glitch to the nominal voltage must be less than 1/3 of the clock and not more than +400mV or 2.9 volts maximum, whichever is less.
+Any negative glitch must be less than 1/3 of the clock cycle and not exceed either -300mV or 2.2 volts minimum, whichever is more positive. - 33.
 Normal Output Drive Curves: - a.
 The full variation in driver pull-down current from minimum to maximum process, temperature and voltage will lie within the outer bounding lines of the V-I curve of Figure 8, Pull-Down Characteristics. - b.
 The variation in driver pull-down current within nominal limits of voltage and temperature is expected, but not guaranteed, to lie within the inner bounding lines of the V-I curve of Figure 8, Pull-Down Characteristics. - c.
-The full variation in driver pull-up current from minimum to maximum process, temperature and voltage will lie within the outer bounding lines of the V-I curve of Figure 9, Pull-Up Characteristics - d.
-The variation in driver pull-up current within nominal limits of voltage and temperature is expected, but not guaranteed, to lie within the inner bounding lines of the V-I curve of Figure 9, Pull-Up Characteristics. - e.
-The full variation in the ratio of the maximum to minimum pull-up and pull-down current should be between 0.71 and 1.4, for device drain-to-source voltages from 0.1V to 1.0V, and at the same voltage and temperature.
+The full variation in driver pull-up current from minimum to maximum process, temperature and voltage will lie within the outer bounding lines of the V-I curve of Figure 9, Pull-Up Characteristics. - d.
+The variation in driver pull-up current within nominal limits of voltage and temperature is expected, but not guaranteed, to lie within the inner bounding lines of the V-I curve of Figure 9, Pull-Up Characteristics.